Lymph node biopsy

 How the Test is Performed

 For some cancers, a special way of finding the best lymph node to biopsy is used.
-This is called sentinal lymph node biopsy, and it involves:
+This is called sentinel lymph node biopsy, and it involves:

-The sample is then sent to the laboratory for examination.
+After the sample is removed, it is sent to the laboratory for examination.

 A needle biopsy involves inserting a needle into a lymph node.
 This type of biopsy is done less often because the results are not as helpful as with an open biopsy.

 When the local anesthetic is injected, you will feel a prick and a mild stinging.
 The biopsy site will be sore for a few days after the test.

 After an open or laparoscopic biopsy, the pain is mild and you can easily control it with an over-the-counter pain medicine.
 You may also notice some bruising or fluid leaking for a few days.
 The incision should heal in 10 to 14 days.
 Follow instructions for taking care of the incision.
 While the incision is healing, avoid any type of intense exercise or heavy lifting.

 Why the Test is Performed

 The test is used to diagnose cancer, sarcoidosis, or an infection (such as tuberculosis):